 You want a cohesive experience.
 Let’s talk about companies that are hella successful.
 Apple?
 You know what Apple does?
 It’s really, really cohesive.
 How they tweet matches how they announce new items matches how the items look matches everything else.
 Starbucks?
 How the inside of their shops look matches their packaging design matches their advertisements which matches their social media presence.
 Cohesive experiences are what make people LIKE you.
 Because they know what you are all about, what to expect, and that you are going to follow through every time.
 Your branding needs to be cohesive.
 I’m not going to say above all things, because all of these tips are important but I am going to say – YOUR BRANDING NEEDS TO BE COHESIVE in a really loud voice so you understand.

 So, now that I’ve officially yelled at you (JK!), I hope these tips clear up some vital things you should be fleshing out when it comes to your branding.
-If you need a little help, I got #1WkBrand my free email course that can shed more light on all things branding.
 Where do you struggle with branding?
 In understanding or in actual creating things?
 Let me know in the comments – I’d love to help in any way I can.